Waifu: Analysis

 The waifu phenomenon is a form of parasocial relationship where individuals develop genuine emotional attachments to fictional characters.
 In 2025, approximately 38% of anime fans reported having a waifu or husbando, with "decisions about fictional partners matching expectations based on evolutionary mate selection."
 Modern technology has expanded these relationships through artificial intelligence chatbots that allow fans to interact with digital representations of their chosen characters.
 Having a waifu is seen as a possible solution for those who have experienced trauma during a relationship.

 A 2025 study published in the journal Psychology of Popular Media indicated that sexual connections with fictional characters correlate strongly with physical appearance, while emotional connections develop based on both personality traits and perceived similarity between the fan and character.
 The study also identified gender differences in these relationships: men tend to form sexual connections with characters, while women more often develop emotional bonds.

-People who have waifus often face discrimination and are stigmatized with the derogatory label weeaboo, but a 2024 survey of Japanese literature students published in the journal Lingua Cultura suggested that this negative treatment stems more from cultural biases against anime fans rather than the specific practice of fictional romantic attachment.
+A small qualitative study of Indonesian university students found that some waifu/husbando enthusiasts perceive stigma, largely overlapping with broader prejudice against anime fans.